tosc-rs/mnemos/platforms/esp32c3/wifi-buddy/README.md

 ### Building

-> **Note**
+> [!NOTE]
 >
-> This crate is its own Cargo workspace.
-This is in order to avoid
+> The [`wifi-buddy/`] directory is its own Cargo workspace.
+This is in order to
-> blowing away artifacts for host tools cached in the main workspace when
+> avoid blowing away artifacts for host tools cached in the main workspace when
 > building the MnemOS binary for a target.

-To build for the [ESP32-C3] platform, either build from within the `platforms/esp32c3-buddy` directory, or use the [`just build-c3` Just recipe][just].
+To build for the [ESP32-C3] platform, either build from within the `platforms/esp32c3/wifi-buddy` directory, or use the [`just build-c3` Just recipe][just].

 The two supported ESP32-C3 dev boards are pinout-compatible, but route different